daafanasev/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute specifies the tenant id of the decision definition which is to be resolved by a business rule task, see <a href="{{< ref "/reference/bpmn20/tasks/business-rule-task.md#decisionref-tenant-id" >}}">DecisionRef Tenant Id</a> for more information.
+      The attribute specifies the tenant id of the decision definition which is to be resolved by a business rule task, see <a href="../../reference/bpmn20/tasks/business-rule-task.md#decisionref-tenant-id" >}}">DecisionRef Tenant Id</a> for more information.
     </td>
   </tr>
   <tr>